spektom/packtese/README.md

 4. Launch build:

     * Choose "Run -> Run Configurations...".
-    * Select "SQLite JDBC Packaging", and press "Run".
+    * Select "foo Packaging", and press "Run".

 5. The archived update site including bundled 'foo' will be placed into this folder: